-This course will explore the labor history of the United States up through the Civil War.
+This course will explore the history of working people in the United States up through the Civil War.
 Through looking at labor history, we will learn about social and political history as well.
-We will occasionally touch on other regions of the world, especially Europe and Africa.
 This course is aimed primarily at students who have little or no experience with college-level history and assumes no prior knowledge of the historical developments we will cover.